dmauser/azure-virtualwan/svh-ri-intra-region/README.md

 ### Lab diagram

-The lab uses six VNETs and two regions with Hubs, and the remote connectivity to two branches using site-to-site VPN using and BGP.
+The lab uses six VNETs and two regions with Secured Virtual Hubs, and the remote connectivity to two branches using site-to-site VPN using and BGP.
 Below is a diagram of what you should expect to get deployed:

 ![net diagram](./media/networkdiagram.png)